kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Of course, the most worrying thing for a brave criminal gang terrorizing a single woman is if she is not, after all, alone.
 - Little did they know... although I did keep telling them.
 - The inherent cowardice in this sort of thing is off the scale.
+- I wonder if this prompted them to [wheel him out again](#the-trumpet-teacher-in-denia) and up the doses of euphoria.

 ## Response from Generalitat